piotrprzybyszdev/Path-Tracing/README.md

 To run the Debug version of the application on Windows, you must install the "shader toolchain debug symbols" through the Vulkan SDK installer.

-For Linux, you also must install the [dependencies of the GLFW library](https://www.glfw.org/docs/latest/compile.html#compile_deps).
+On Linux, you also must install the [dependencies of the GLFW library](https://www.glfw.org/docs/latest/compile.html#compile_deps).

 ## Build
 In order to build the project execute the following commands: